Day 21

 In a more respectful tone, he shouted back:

-“Thank you..
+“Thank you.”

 Later, the boat was tied up to the far side of the bay, where the horrific storm of two months ago wrecked a jetty.
-Four other boats arrived, and a generator was roaring, though here it was just a muted groaning.
-We saw heir lanterns swing as they worked long into the night, sawing off the ruined jetty.
+Four other boats soonarrived, and a generator was roaring, though here it was just a muted groaning.
+We saw their lanterns swing as they worked long into the night, sawing off the ruined jetty.
 And this morning, there’s a new pontoon.
 Perhaps we’re to get neighbours.- sometime.

 Last night, we heard on the news that F and S were right to flee – a lockdown is in place all over NSW.
 No one is allowed to leave their homes except with a good reason- medical, exercise and shopping.
 Otherwise, large fines – $1000, or $11,000.
 The roads are being policed.
-Not just over Easter, no, it’ll be reviewed in a month.
+Not just over Easter, no, longer but it’ll be reviewed in a month.

 GG pulls it out of the oven while I read a student’s work.
 He’s a master of cake timing, know ing that a knife blade must come out clean.